HOA Roof Cleaning Violation in Florida: How to Fix It Fast

 - Pressure washing — high-pressure water with no chemical.
 Fast but risky: it strips protective granules from shingles, can crack or dislodge tile, and forces water under the roof covering.
 Most roofing manufacturers warn against it.

 If your violation also involves walkways or the home's exterior, see our guide to HOA pressure-washing violations in Palm Beach.
+For how a roof soft-wash compares in price to other common fixes — fence repair, paint, a pool cage rescreen — see our full HOA violation repair cost guide.

 If You Need to Appeal Instead